 On October 12, 2022, at the ICC meeting with technical support from Guam CEDDERS, facilitated a presentation of the stakeholder plan to increase parent engagements in the APR process and reviewed CNMI's APR FFY 2021-2022 performance.
 At the meeting ten (10) ICC members provided input to the activities for engaging stakeholders and were encouraged to attend the input sessions including the Family Sessions.
 Next, the ICC members reviewed the performance of progress or slippage for indicator 3: Child Outcomes.
 To provide greater understanding of outcomes, ICC members were asked to watch a video entitled: "How Every Child can Thrive by 5" and were asked to reflect on what we could do to improve outcomes.
 After the video, ICC members discussed the need to share the importance of early on to every parent and the community as a whole.
-Reinforce the need in promoting importance of the early years of development.
-Another recommendation is to open training for not only the parents of the child enrolled in El but to the extended family that are part of the child's and family's day to day experience.
+Reinforce the need in promoting these strategies that would enhance the development of young children.
+The ICC discussed that they would support more public awareness on the importance of the early years of development.
+Another recommendation is to open training for not only the parents of the child enrolled in EI but to the extended family that are part of the child's and family's day to day experience.